-- a) Solely decide on the fitness of the playing field for a game; - b) Take a position behind home plate and behind the catcher; - c) Have full charge of, and be responsible for, the proper conduct of the game; - d) Call all balls and strikes; - e) By agreement and in cooperation with the base Umpire(s), call plays hit balls, fair or foul, legal or illegal caught balls.
-On plays that necessitate the base Umpire leaving the infield, the plate Umpire shall assume the duties normally required of the base Umpire.
+- a) solely decide on the fitness of the playing field for a game; - b) take a position behind home plate and behind the catcher; - c) have full charge of, and be responsible for, the proper conduct of the game;

+d) call all balls and strikes;

-- f) Determine and declare whether - i) a batter bunts a ball; or - ii) a batted ball touches the person or clothing of the batter. - g) Render base decisions when required to do so; - h) Determine when a game is forfeited; and - i) Assume all duties when assigned as a single Umpire to a game.
+- e) by agreement and in cooperation with the Base Umpire(s), call plays hit balls, fair or foul, legal or illegal caught balls.
+On plays that necessitate the Base Umpire leaving the infield, the Plate Umpire shall assume the duties normally required of the base Umpire in accordance with the relevant Umpire system. - f) determine and declare whether: - i) a batter bunts a ball; or - ii) a batted ball touches the person or clothing of the batter; - g) render base decisions when required to do so; - h) determine when a game is forfeited; and - i) assume all duties when assigned as a single Umpire to a game.